0xProject/0x-settler/README.md

 ## MetaTransactions

-Similar to OTC orders, MetaTransactions use the Permit2 with witness.
+Similar to RFQ orders, MetaTransactions use the Permit2 with witness.
 In this case the witness is the MetaTransaction itself, containing the actions the user wants to execute.
 This gives MetaTransactions access to the same flows above, with a slightly different entrypoint to decode the actions from the Permit2 coupon, rather than the actions being provided directly in the arguments to the execute function.

 The EIP712 type the user signs when wanting to perform a metatransaction is: